Duality for Clans: an Extension of Gabriel-Ulmer Duality: Introduction

-It is well known that finite-limit theories are equally expressive as various syntactically defined classes of theories, including \begin{itemize} \item Freyd's \emph{essentially algebraic theories}~\cite{freyd1972aspects}, which permit a controlled form of partiality, \item Cartmell's \emph{generalized algebraic theories (GATs)}~\cite{cartmell1978generalised,cartmell1986generalised}, which extend algebra by `dependent sorts', \item Johnstone's \emph{cartesian theories}~\cite[Definition~D1.3.4]{elephant2}, which permit a limited form of existential quantification, \end{itemize} in the sense that for any theory $\TT$ from either of these classes, the category $\TT\h\Mod$ of models is locally finitely presentable, and conversely for every locally finitely presentable category $\mfx$ there exits a theory from either class whose category of models is equivalent to $\mfx$.
-While from a high-level perspective this means that the classes (1)--(4) of theories are all equivalent to finite-limit theories, the syntactic representations of theories contain additional information that is not reflected in the categories of models, and in the finite-limit theories.
-This `abstracting away' of syntactic details is typically viewed as a \emph{strength} of the categorical/functorial approach, and indeed in mathematical practice we do no more want to distinguish between the classical axiomatization of groups and Higman--Neumann's~\cite{higman1952groups} axiomatization in terms of one operation and one equation, than we want to distinguish between the symmetric group $S_3$ and the dihedral group $D_3$.
+It is well known that finite-limit theories are equally expressive as various syntactically defined classes of theories, including \begin{enumerate} \item Freyd's \emph{essentially algebraic theories}~\cite{freyd1972aspects}, which permit a controlled form of partiality, \item Cartmell's \emph{generalized algebraic theories (GATs)}~\cite{cartmell1978generalised,cartmell1986generalised}, which extend algebra by `dependent sorts', \item Johnstone's \emph{cartesian theories}~\cite[Definition~D1.3.4]{elephant2}, which permit a limited form of existential quantification, and \item Palmgren--Vickers' \emph{Partial Horn theories}~\cite{palmgren2007partial}, which are based on a calculus of first order logic with partial terms and also admit relation symbols, \end{enumerate} in the sense that for any theory $\TT$ from one of these classes, the category $\TT\h\Mod$ of models is locally finitely presentable, and conversely for every locally finitely presentable category $\mfx$ there exists a theory from that class whose category of models is equivalent to $\mfx$.
+While from a certain perspective this means that the classes (1)--\ref{it:last} of theories are all equivalent to finite-limit theories, the syntactic representations of theories contain additional information that is not reflected in the categories of models, nor in the finite-limit theories.
+This `abstracting away' of syntactic details is typically viewed as a \emph{strength} of the categorical/functorial approach, and indeed in mathematical practice we no more want to distinguish between the classical axiomatization of groups and Higman--Neumann's axiomatization in terms of one operation and one equation~\cite{higman1952groups}, than we want to distinguish between the symmetric group $S_3$ and the dihedral group $D_3$.

-However, it turns out that specifically in the case of GATs, the theories contain additional information which is not reflected in the corresponding finite-limit category, but nevertheless goes beyond mere syntactic details.
-This information is related to the structure of \emph{sort dependency} in the theories, and is reflected by certain weak factorization systems on the l.f.p.\ categories of models.
-The present work presents a duality
+However, it turns out that in the case of GATs, the theories contain additional information that is not reflected in the corresponding finite-limit category, but nevertheless goes beyond mere syntactic details.
+This information is related to the structure of \emph{sort dependency} in the theories, and we show here that it is reflected by certain weak factorization systems on the l.f.p.\ categories of models.
+For example, the $2$-sorted theory of graphs